gazebosim/gz-transport/tutorials/02_installation.md

 straightforward to install on Mac OS X 10.9 (Mavericks) or higher.
 Installation on older versions requires changing the default standard library and rebuilding dependencies due to the use of c++11.
-For purposes of this documentation, Assuming OS X 10.9 or greater is in use.
+For purposes of this documentation, assuming OS X 10.9 or greater is in use.
 Here are the instructions:

 Install homebrew, which should also prompt you to install the XCode